England Ireland Find Havens

 Image: Michael Harpur

 Haven location The Harbour Master has also laid eight visitor moorings close north of the red No. 22 pile that may be freely picked up.
-They are clearly marked V1 to V8 capable of taking vessels up to 14 metres.
+They are clearly marked V1 to V8, capable of taking vessels up to 14 metres.
 All the moorings carry more than 3 metres of water.

 Image: Michael Harpur

-No anchoring is permitted above Needs Ore Point where visitors must pick up a mooring by arrangement with the harbour master and normal river mooring fees apply.
+No anchoring is permitted above Needs Ore Point, where visitors must arrange a mooring with the harbour master, and normal river mooring fees apply.
+The Beaulieu River Sailing Club is unsuitable for landing, but running up the river to Bucklers Hard with a moderately powered engine is possible.

 Why visit here?